 - General Electric – Representation of GE entities in litigations relating to RMBS securitizations.

-- Mann, Inc. – Representation of Mann, Inc. in shareholder litigation arising from its acquisition of GLC.
+- Man Group – Representation of Man Group in shareholder litigation arising from its acquisition of GLG.

 - The Shaw Group – Representation of The Shaw Group in shareholder litigation arising from CB&I’s $3 billion acquisition of the Company.